utkan0602/CENG209_ECHOES_OF_UNDERDARK/README.md

 # Dungeon Adventure Game

+## TO BUILD CODE:
+Do not forget to make changes for CMakeList.
+It is adjusted for macOS operating systems.
+To build it:

+- mkdir build
+- cd build
+- cmake ..
+- make
+- ./Echoes_Of_Underdark

 ## Gameplay
 Dungeon Adventure is a text-based role-playing game where players explore a dungeon filled with monsters, treasures, traps, and NPCs.
 The game involves strategic decision-making, turn-based battles, and resource management to survive and achieve victory.